What Does the Term “Ad Hoc” Mean?

-The term “ad hoc” is a Latin phrase that literally means “to this” and commonly understood as meaning “for this purpose.”
-It can also be used to mean “as needed.”
+The term “ad hoc” is a Latin phrase that literally means “to this” and is commonly understood as meaning “for this purpose.”
+It can also be used to mean “as-needed.”
 It is commonly used in both business and government settings.
 Ad hoc refers to actions taken to address a specific situation, circumstance, or problem, and not usually intended to address other or ongoing issues.
-It can be thought of as a “one off”.
+It can be thought of as a “one-off.”

 Business organizations and governments frequently form ad hoc committees to study a particular problem or issue and make recommendations to address it.
-The following diagram shows examples of the common differences between issues that are addressed on an ad hoc basis versus normal company operations.
+The table below shows examples of the common differences between issues that are addressed on an ad hoc basis versus normal company operations.

 Sometimes unforeseen circumstances arise, such as changes in a country’s tax laws, that prompt companies to put together an ad hoc group to determine how best to respond to the change in circumstances.
 An important element of such actions is that they are typically designed only to address a specific situation and are not intended to be an ongoing part of an organization’s operations.

-Ad hoc’s secondary meaning of “as needed” is used, for example, when an organization determines to take on additional personnel on a non-permanent basis.
+Ad hoc’s secondary meaning of “as-needed” is used, for example, when an organization decides to take on additional personnel on a non-permanent basis.
 When a company takes on a new project and is therefore uncertain as to how many employees will be required to complete the project, the company’s management may assign a primary group of employees for the project, with the note that additional personnel “will be added on an ad hoc basis.”

 A specific technical meaning of the term is used when referring to an “ad hoc network,” which is a network of computers or other devices that communicate directly with each other, often bypassing a gatekeeping access point like a router.

-Handling issues on a short-term basis comes with risks, such as the focus on a specific issue may ignore other important factors that may impact the overall organization’s effectiveness.
+Handling issues on a short-term basis comes with risks, such as the focus on a specific issue, which may ignore other important factors that can impact the overall organization’s effectiveness.
 Temporary actions taken to address a specific problem may result in an unintended negative impact on other operational functions of an organization.